santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Communication-Best-Practices.md

 # Phone/Screen Share

+## Gathering Customer Information
+Customer security and protecting customer data is of utmost importance, so here are som very important guidelines.

+1. **DO NOT record customer calls** using Teams, Log Me In, or any screen sharing service, and do not have your customer do this either.
+These services do not secure recorded data with the same level of security as our file storage does, and so is unsuitable to protect customer information.

+2. **DO NOT take screenshots** during customer calls.
+Instead, ask your customer to take needed screenshots, and have your customer upload those screenshots to the case storage.
+(If your customer uploads these screenshots to chat rather than to the case storage, ask them to upload to the case storage, but advise them that our case storage is more secure and not to include any PII information.)

+3. **Avoid storing data that has PII** - PII stands for Personal Identifiable Information.
+This is any information that could connect your customer with their real identity -- Like a full name or phone number in a screenshot.

+4. **If your customer provides any passwords** or any information that grants you access to their resoruces over email or chat ask them to change their passwords to protect their resource's security so this information cannot be used to access their environment.

 ## Answering Customer Calls
 Sometimes your customers will reach out to you on the phone without a pre planned meeting.
 Try and anticipate your customer and set up a call so you have time to plan a productive meeting.